 And yet, there will always be users who will not be able to understand something immediately while working with the interface.
 They will make erroneous actions, and then the interface is faced with the task of making sure that these errors can be quickly corrected.
 If the user accidentally deleted the information they needed, they should be given the opportunity to restore it.
 A user who wandered into the wrong page should be able to quickly return to the previous page or section by pressing the "back" button.
 To prevent erroneous actions, the interface should ask the user again whether they really want to do this.
 For example,

 “When you close the current page, the download of the file will be interrupted.
-Do you really want to do this? " However, do not overdo it with such questions, otherwise it will become annoying.
+Are you sure you want to do this?"
+However, do not overdo it with such questions, otherwise it will become annoying.

 11. Speak the user's language.